microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

 * The Azure service fully manages service instances in a virtual network.
 This management includes monitoring the health of the resources and scaling with load.
 * Private endpoints allow ingress of traffic from your virtual network to an Azure resource securely.

 The Information Assistant deploys to a resource group within a subscription in your tenant.
-The deployment requires a secure communication channel to complete successfully, as illustrated by the ExpressRoute or S2S VPN for user access to the Virtual Network (vNet) on the left of the diagram below.
+The deployment requires a secure communication channel to complete successfully, as illustrated by the ExpressRoute or S2S VPN for user access to the enterprise virtual Network on the left of the diagram below that is then peered with the Information Assistants virtual network.

 ![Secure mode - Detailed Architecture](../images/secure-deploy-detail-architecture.png)

 ## Front End Architecture

 The user experience is provided by a front-end application deployed as an App Service and associated with an App Service Plan.
-When the front-end application needs to securely communicate with resources in the VNet, the outbound calls from the front-end application are enabled through VNet integration ensuring that traffic is sent over the private network where private DNS zones resolve names to private VNet IP addresses.
-The diagram below shows user's securely connecting to the VNet to interact with the Information Assistant user experience (UX) in the App Subnet.
+When the front-end application needs to securely communicate with resources in the VNet, the outbound calls from the front-end application are enabled through vNet integration ensuring that traffic is sent over the private network where private DNS zones resolve names to private vNet IP addresses.
+The diagram below shows user's securely connecting to the VNet to interact with the Information Assistant user experience (UX) from any network peered with the Information Assistant virtual network.

 The front-end application uses VNet integration to connect to the private network and private DNS zones to access the appropriate services such as:

-* __Azure Storage Account (Blob Storage)__: Used for file uploads.
+* **Azure Storage Account (Blob Storage)**: Used for file uploads.
-* __Azure OpenAI__: Enables prompt submissions.
+* **Azure OpenAI**: Enables prompt submissions.
-* __Azure AI Search__: Facilitates content discovery from uploaded files.
+* **Azure AI Search**: Facilitates content discovery from uploaded files.
-* __Cosmos DB__: Provides visibility into the status of uploaded files.
+* **Cosmos DB**: Provides visibility into the status of uploaded files.
+* **Azure Container Registry**: Where the Azure App Service pulls it's source image from to host the application.

 ![Secure mode - Front End Architecture](../images/secure-deploy-frontend-architecture.png)